hortonworks-spark/cloud-integration/spark-cloud-integration/src/main/site/markdown/index.md

 1. Perform any filesystem-level setup/configuration required by the committer.
-1. Declare the Hadoop-level options to use the the new committer for the target filesystem schemas (here: `s3a://`)
+1. Declare the Hadoop-level options to use the the new committer for the target filesystem schemas (here: `s3a://`).
-1. Declare any configuration options supported by the committer
+1. Declare any configuration options supported by the committer.
 1. Declare any Spark SQL options needed to support the new committer

 ### Identify the Committer